 Alison attended Boston University, but the need to travel was in her blood and she spent her junior year abroad.
 She moved to Leningrad, USSR, in 1991, and moved from St. Petersburg, Russia, in 1992.
 The following summer she pretended to study French in Paris, but mostly drank black coffee at sidewalk cafés and did some serious people watching.

 After college, Alison went on to get her Ph.D. in political science (her dissertation focused on how countries used the concept of sovereignty in legal disputes) and a J.D. from the University of Pennsylvania.
-She then moved with her husband to New York City where she practiced law and spent time as a research scholar.
+She then moved with her husband to New York City, where she first practiced law and later worked as a research scholar.

-Alison has lived in Manhattan longer than she has any other place on the planet, but she still finds it hard to navigate without mountains.
-She and her family split their time between the Upper East Side and Upstate New York.
+Alison and her family split their time between the Upper East Side and Upstate New York.